Seattle snow, a ‘going-home nightmare’ — and your turn to share tales

 There have been quite a few of those, and long-timers, we’d like to hear your stories about them.
 Here’s mine:

-The blizzard of December 1990 reduced freeways to parking lots, blinded motorists and dumped more than a foot of snow in downtown Seattle.
+The blizzard of December 1990 reduced freeways to parking lots and dumped more than a foot of snow in downtown Seattle.
 It left more than 1,200 Seattle kids stuck in their schools overnight.
 And it stranded me alone downtown, a shivering 14-year-old in the days before cellphones.

 “The going-home nightmare” started in the early afternoon.
 As the snowflakes got fatter and fatter, I began my daily Metro bus journey from Holy Names Academy on Capitol Hill to downtown Seattle, where I usually transferred to a second bus that would take me out to my Issaquah home.
 It took an hour or so, most days.

 Except the first bus never arrived on Capitol Hill.
 I set out for the 2.5-mile walk downtown in my penny loafers, slipping and sliding down treacherously slick hills.
-When I hit Sixth Avenue, the sliding overtook all else, so I finally sat down on my book bag (thankfully, this was also in the days before laptop computers) and careened down block after block.
+When I hit Sixth Avenue, the sliding overtook all else, so I finally sat down on my book bag (thankfully, this was also in the days before kids had laptop computers) and careened down block after block.

 Buses were still running when I finally reached Second Avenue, but none were stopping.
 They were stuffed with passengers who’d all had the same thought: Time to get out of town.
 Finally, the flow of buses petered out and darkness fell.